richchapler/AzureSolutionsDocumentation/docs/Data_Surface_Fabric.md

   * The name Gateway Cluster is misleading... you might add more On-Prem Data Gateways to the "cluster", but the "cluster" is created when you create the first on-prem data gateway (and can be used at that point)

 Create Data Gateway...
 Settings >> Manage Connections and Gateways >> + New >> rchaplerdg

+_Creating a Fabric pipeline with a connection to an on-prem SQL Server as a source involves several steps.
+However, as of now, the pipeline copy on-prem access (by SHIR in ADF) is not available yet1.
+You can refer to Differences between Data Factory in Fabric and Azure to get an idea on what are there and what are not_